g4eml/Langstone-Mouse/README.md

 Click Install

 Once all this is in place you should be able to load the .ino file from this repository and upload it to the Arduino.

+When the upload has completed the board will be detected as a USB mouse.

+## Configuration

+The code allows for adjusting the reolution of the encoder.
+At the beginning of the .ino file you will find the line

+#define encoderStepsPerRev 400

+You can change this line to match the resolution of your encoder.
+The software will then scale the output to a suitable value for Langstone.